grafana/tempo/README.md

   <a href="https://goreportcard.com/report/github.com/grafana/tempo"><img src="https://goreportcard.com/badge/github.com/grafana/tempo" alt="Go Report Card" /></a>
 </p>

 Grafana Tempo is an open source, easy-to-use, and high-scale distributed tracing backend.
 Tempo is cost-efficient, requiring only object storage to operate, and is deeply integrated with Grafana, Prometheus, and Loki.
+It is powered by [TraceQL](https://grafana.com/docs/tempo/latest/traceql/), a traces-first query language inspired by LogQL and PromQL which enables targeted queries or rich UI-driven analyses.

 Tempo is Jaeger, Zipkin, Kafka, OpenCensus, and OpenTelemetry compatible.
 It ingests batches in any of the mentioned formats, buffers them, and then writes them to Azure, GCS, S3, or local disk.
 As such, it is robust, cheap, and easy to operate!